 These six advancements will force OEMs to move from their comfortable “make, sell, ship, and forget” approach to “make, sell, own, operate, and remember” model.
 In turn, it will require every OEM to become more of a software company and system integrator.

 I am also excited to introduce TSIA’s new Healthcare Technology and Industrial Equipment benchmarking peer groups.
-While the digital transformation is well underway across all OEMs, the impacts and timing for enterprise IT, industrial equipment, and healthcare technology companies are different.
+While digital transformation is well underway across all OEMs, the impacts and timing for enterprise IT, industrial equipment, and healthcare technology companies are different.
 Contact TSIA today to learn more about how we can help you solve your biggest challenges you're facing on your digital transformation journey.